Raymond Eugene Johnson: Trial and imprisonment

 Jury selection for Johnson's trial took place in June 2009, with prosecutors announcing that they would seek the death penalty against him.

 Not long after, Johnson was found guilty on all counts and sentenced to death for each of the murder charges and to life imprisonment on the arson charge.
 He did not offer a statement after the verdict, and the verdict itself was welcomed by the victims' family members.

-Since his incarceration on death row, all of Johnson's appeals have been rejected by the respective courts.
+Following his incarceration on death row, all of Johnson's appeals were rejected by the respective courts.
 His final appeal was denied by the Supreme Court in November 2019, allowing for an execution date to be set.

+Execution

+Execution warrants and clemency

-On July 1, 2022, the Oklahoma Court of Criminal Appeals set execution dates for twenty-five state death row inmates, one of whom was Johnson.
+On July 1, 2022, the Oklahoma Court of Criminal Appeals set execution dates for 25 state death row inmates, including Johnson.
 He was scheduled to be executed on May 2, 2024.
-His execution was later postponed due to a request by attorney general Gentner Drummond, who asked for sixty days between executions rather than thirty "to alleviate the burden on DOC personnel."
-He is currently awaiting a new execution date.
+His execution was later postponed due to a request by attorney general Gentner Drummond, who asked for 60 days between executions rather than 30 "to alleviate the burden on DOC personnel."

+On February 12, 2026, just after the execution of Kendrick Simpson, Attorney General Drummond filed a new motion at the Oklahoma Court of Criminal Appeals requesting a second execution date for Johnson.
+The petition requested an execution date of May 14, 2026.
+On February 25, the Oklahoma Court of Criminal Appeals granted Drummond's request, setting May 14, 2026 as Johnson's execution date.
+On April 8, Johnson was unanimously denied clemency by the Oklahoma Pardon and Parole Board.

+Lethal injection

+On May 14, 2026, Johnson was executed by lethal injection and was pronounced dead at 10:12 a.m.
+CDT.
+Johnson's last meal consisted of chicken, a pint of gizzards, and fried pickles with hot sauce and ranch dressing.
+In his final statement, Johnson apologized to the victims family and asked for forgiveness stating he “hopes people can speak their names without his name attached to it”.